 In P30 Pro, Huawei has replaced the Monochrome sensor with 20MP, 16mm-equivalent, f/2.2 ultra-wide camera, which covers more than 120 degrees field-of-view.

-The ultra-wide-angle sensor can capture more as compared to the main camera but loses not just details in the frame but also leave the bluish hue in the image.
+The ultra-wide-angle sensor can capture more than the main camera but loses not just details in the frame but also leaves the bluish hue in the image.

 If you look at the following two images, you can observe that the main camera has kept the smallest details of the subject while the ultra-wide lens has washed out its true colors.